 The word has four things that are profitable for us.

-• Teaching (showing us what is right - deals with the truth)
+- Teaching (showing us what is right - deals with the truth)

 The word of God shows us God and His ways.
-In it God reveals Himself and His plan for how to live a godly life of fruitfulness.
+In it God reveals Himself and His plan for how to live a godly life of fruitfulness. - Reproof (showing us what is wrong - deals with sin)

 The Bible shows us what is right and what is wrong.
 God is the creator and has determined what is wrong and what is right.
 He wants us to trust in Him.
 Adam and Eve wanted the knowledge of good and evil and it caused them and it caused them to sin against God.

 The idea of reproof is that the Bible brings us conviction and shows what is wrong in our lives.
-This is a great gift from God that can show us our need to repent and turn to Him.
+This is a great gift from God that can show us our need to repent and turn to Him. - Correction (showing us how to get right - deals with error)

 Correction deals with restoring our lives to an upright state.
-Correction adjusts our thinking and actions to line up with God’s truth.
+Correction adjusts our thinking and actions to line up with God’s truth. - Training in righteousness (showing us how to stay right - deals with right living)

 The Bible is given to help us learn how to walk God’s way in this world.
 A simple way of understanding the word righteousness is living life according to God’s truth.